xiatg/Iwara-Telegram-Bot/README.md

 # Iwara-Telegram-Bot

-A Python Telegram Bot that can download videos from [ecchi.iwara.tv](https://ecchi.iwara.tv/) and send to a certain chat.
+Iwara-Telegram-Bot: your ultimate [Python-Telegram-Bot](https://github.com/python-telegram-bot/python-telegram-bot) that connects [iwara.tv](https://iwara.tv/) and [Telegram](https://telegram.org/).

+## Demo

 ## Features
 ```
 Usage: python main.py <option>
 option can be:
-    dlsub: download the latest page of your subscription list
+    dlsub: download the latest page of From people you follow
+    dlnew: download the latest page of recent videos
 ```

 <!-- ✅ - Published
 🚧 - In Progress
 💡 - Planned   -->

-1. ✅ `dlsub` - Subscription Tracker
+1. ✅ `dlsub` - Download Subscribed
-   - Download all videos in the first page of your subscription.
+   - Send all videos in the first page of [From people you follow](https://iwara.tv/subscriptions) to a Telegram **chat**.
-   - Maintain a `sent_list.json` to track all videos that have been already sent to the chat.
+   - Maintain a `IwaraTgDB.db` to track all videos that have already been sent to the chat.
+2. ✅ `dlnew` - Download New
+   - Send all videos in the first page of [Recent videos](https://www.iwara.tv/videos) to a Telegram **channel**.
+   - Maintain a `IwaraTgDB.db` to track all videos that have already been sent to the channel.
+   - Add the video description to the comment section of the post.

 ## Deployment

 ### Prerequisite

 - A [Telegram Bot](https://core.telegram.org/bots/) (Token)
-- A Telegram Chat ID
 - A [Local Bot API Server](https://core.telegram.org/bots/api#using-a-local-bot-api-server) (Server url)
   <!-- - Iwara videos with resolution of `Source` are usually larger than 50 MB. -->

+#### To use `dlsub` for your bot

+- The chat ID of the conversation between you and your bot

+#### To use `dlnew` for your Telegram channel

+- The chat ID of your Telegram channel
+- The chat ID of the linked discussion group of your Telegram channel

 ### macOS, Ubuntu